theprimarybrain/theprimarybrain.github.io/menu/about.md

 ![Family Photo]({{ site.github.url }}/assets/img/LaurinWithKids.jpg)

 Ever since I was a little girl, I have known that I wanted to be a teacher.
 I used to set up all my stuffed animals and "teach" them.
 This later turned into using my trusty crayons to draw curriculum for my 4 year old sister.
-She may not have been as engaged as I wanted her to be, but it was great practice!

-I have taught first grade for 8 years in Southern California!
-Before I started teaching first grade, I was an intervention teacher for struggling readers.
+Since then, I have taught first grade for 8 years in Southern California.
+I was also an intervention teacher for struggling readers.
 I now have the great priviledge of homeschooling my preschoolers at home while I work on new resources to support you in your classroom!

 When I am not teaching, you will find me spending time with my family, relaxing at the beach, playing in my kitchen, or digging into a sensory bin with my little ones!